chgibb/NwSJS/README.md

 Note: For Windows users, running tests requires the availability of a valid ```bash.exe``` on your ```%PATH%```.

 ### Testing Process
 NwSJS is tested against Microsoft's Typescript compiler and the Browserify Javascript bundler.
-The version of tsc downloaded by running ```npm install``` is itself compressed with NwSJS before being used to compile each .ts file.
+Every .js file pulled in by Typescript, Browserify, as well as the various front end and backend frameworks pulled in by the test files are first compressed.
+The .ts files under tests are then compiled.
 If NwSJS crashes or the compiler raises an error while compiling then the test fails.

 Each compiled .ts file is then bundled using Browserify.
 The resulting bundles are then compressed.
 The compressed and uncompressed bundles are run and their return codes are compared.
 If the return codes differ, then the test fails.